 - Non-Solicitation Clause: A non-solicitation clause prohibits employees from soliciting or dealing with customers or employees of the employer for a set period of time in a specific geographic area after the employee leaves for whatever reason.

 - Layoff clause: Without a clause contemplating a temporary layoff, an employer may not be able to temporary layoff you without “constructively dismissing” you.

 After that, consider whether your contract only provides for the bare minimums regarding employment standards for such things as vacation pay, notice and severance.
 Many people would be surprised to learn that the Employment Standards Act is basically there to ensure no contract goes below it.
 For example, the minimum wage is an employment standard that an employer cannot go below.
 However, many employers, of course, go above minimum wage.
 A fair contract, therefore, will go above the Employment Standards Act for all other entitlements.
 A competitive candidate looking for a well-paying job in a good industry should not blindly sign an employment contract with bare minimum entitlements.
 Yet, I have seen that many people do so because they did not understand what they were signing.

 You can contact an employment lawyer for a simple 1-hour consultation to review your proposed employment contract.
 Usually, this will only cost a few hundred dollars.
-Contact us to speak to a lawyer to review your contract today.

 Lastly, if you have any questions about the job offer or proposed contract, ask the employer via email or with a quick, pre-arranged call.
 Here they have a duty not to mislead you.